gomorpheus/morpheus-docs/ha/elasticsearch.rst

 Install 3 node Elasticsearch Cluster on Centos 7

 ..
-IMPORTANT:: This is a sample configuraiton only.
-Customer configuraitons and requirements will vary.
+IMPORTANT:: This is a sample configuration only.
+Customer configurations and requirements will vary.

 Requirements
 ^^^^^^^^^^^^

 #.
-Three Existing Cenots 7+ nodes accessible to the Morpheus Appliance
+Three Existing CentOS 7+ nodes accessible to the Morpheus Appliance

 #.
 Install Java on each node